The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Optimality in the setting

-and to find an allocation strategy $\tilde T^*\in\A(\tilde s)$ which is ``optimal,'' in the sense that it attains the supremum in \eqref{DA general}.
-As before, each project corresponds to an optimal stopping problem, for which the objects and results of Sections \ref{S:Optimal Stopping} and \ref{S:Gittins Index Sequences} stand.
+We now solve the general dynamic allocation problem \eqref{eq:dap}, with respect to a multi-parameter filtration $\FF$ satisfying only the conditions \eqref{itm:F1}, \eqref{itm:F2}, and \eqref{itm:F4}.
+As before, each project, viewed in isolation, corresponds to an optimal stopping problem, for which the objects and results of Sections \ref{s:osp} and \ref{s:gittins} stand.

-Interestingly, the value of the general dynamic allocation problem \eqref{DA general} can be obtained quite easily via the exact same proof as that of Theorem \ref{main indep} using only (F4); notice as in Remark \ref{rmk:no indep} that Lemmas \ref{L:Bellman} and \ref{Q (super)mtg} and Proposition \ref{index type strategy optimal} are all proved without reference to the independence of the one-parameter filtrations $\FF_i$.
-Therefore, we have immediately that